raymondtay/LearningHaskell/src/HaskellBook/Ch17/README.md

 However, the core operation of Functor, fmap applies a function to a value that is within some structure whiel leaving that structure unaltered.

-We come now to Applicative.
-Applicative is a monoidal functor.
+We come now to Applicative. _*Applicative is a monoidal functor*_.
 The applicative typeclass allows for functiona pplication lifted over structure (like Functors), but with Applicative the function we are applying is also embedded in some structure.
 Because the function and the value it's being applied to